Decoder07/demo-app-one-to-one/README.md

 This readme guides you about how you can build a one-to-one calling application using 100ms flutter SDK.

+> The firebase setup is only done for Android.
+So this will not work on iOS.

 Checkout the video [here](https://www.youtube.com/shorts/5eAnJTwgVVY).

 This application has three important parts :